bormaxi8080/starred/README.md

 ## C++

+- [deskflow/deskflow](https://github.com/deskflow/deskflow) - Deskflow lets you share one mouse and keyboard between multiple computers on Windows, macOS and Linux.
+It's like a software KVM (but without video).
+- [RamboRogers/rfhunter](https://github.com/RamboRogers/rfhunter) - RFHunter is a device to find hidden Cameras at AirBNBs
 - [Speek-App/Speek](https://github.com/Speek-App/Speek) - Privacy focused messenger that doesn't trust anyone with your identity, your contact list, or your communications
 - [eried/flipperzero-mayhem](https://github.com/eried/flipperzero-mayhem) - Perfect companion for your Flipper Zero.
 ESP32 with WiFi, BT/BLE, micro-SD, camera+PSRAM, flashlight and extras: NRF24/CC1101, 3V/5V sensors
 - [GaneshBalaji-04/Pytster](https://github.com/GaneshBalaji-04/Pytster) -